mohyswe/MohyDev/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-Front-end developer with a passion for learning and an aptitude for problem-solving.
-I have experience working on projects in both solo and team settings.
+Passionate software engineer with a strong desire to build innovative solutions and explore new technologies.
+I have experience working on complex projects in both solo and team settings.
 I am a quick learner and can adapt to new technologies quickly.
-I also have a knack for understanding complex problems and coming up with creative solutions.
-I have a passion for technology and have been working to build up my knowledge of HTML, CSS, and JavaScript in order to be able to develop and maintain high-quality, responsive websites.
-Also, I have been working on improving my communication and teamwork skills, which will be essential to my success in this field.
+My skill set includes JavaScript, HTML, CSS, React, Redux, Typescript, Node, Express, PostgreSQL, MongoDB, and more.
+I am committed to developing and maintaining high-quality, user-friendly applications that meet the needs of clients and end-users.
+Let's build something great together!

 Skilled in JavaScript, HTML, CSS, React, Redux, Typescript, Node, Express, PostgreSQL, MongoDB, and more.